jeremyf/twn/README.md

       (I don't want :Core to know about :SWN, so :SWN would have constraints applied to it).  **This is a nice to have feature.**
 - [ ] Review [Freelance Traveller/The RICE Archives - Doing It My Way - Extending the UWP - Government](https://www.freelancetraveller.com/features/rules/expuwp/govern.html)
+- [ ] Reviewing Mongoose Traveller (v2), the Trade system would benefit from a Commerce Atlas.